 - Server and storage capabilities

-Transferability of applications
+Transferability of Applications

 Cloud hosting services will have to adapt standard technologies to ensure true interoperability.
 The recent “Open Cloud Manifesto” supports the interoperability of data and applications.
 The Open Cloud Consortium advocates for frameworks that allow different companies that provide cloud-hosting services to work seamlessly between them.
 The goal is to move an application from one cloud to another without having to rewrite it.

 The cloud-hosting provider must offer adequate security measures to protect the client’s sensitive data.
 In the past, there have been several data breaches.
-These breaches resulted in the loss of sensitive data and loss of millions of dollars.
-While keeping data on a cloud has its risks, many hosting companies offer proper security measures to keep your data safe.
+These breaches resulted in the loss of sensitive data and millions of dollars.
+While keeping data on a cloud has risks, many hosting companies offer proper security measures to keep your data safe.

-There will always be latencies on the network with a cloud service, making applications slower than running on your own data center.
+There will always be latencies on the network with a cloud service, making applications slower than running on your data center.
 Many third-party vendors, such as RightScale, are developing additional services to the cloud to ensure that applications evolve and work well.